NetApp/harvest/docs/ontap-metrics.md

 ### nvmf_rdma_port_avg_other_latency

-Average latency for operations other than read, write, compare or compare-and-write
+Average latency in microseconds for operations other than read, write, compare or compare-and-write

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|